lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 write.csv(res_viz, file = "de_results/de_result_table.csv")
 ```

-In the *Experimental Design* section, we emphasized the importance of estimating the log2 fold change threshold using a statistical power calculation, rather than selecting it arbitrarily.
+In the *Experimental Design* section, we emphasised the importance of estimating the log2 fold change threshold using a statistical power calculation, rather than selecting it arbitrarily.
 This approach ensures that the chosen threshold is statistically appropriate and tailored to the specifics of the experiment.
-However, since we are working with simulated data for demonstration purposes, we will use a padj (adjusted p-value) threshold of 0.05 and consider genes with a log2 fold change greater than 1 or lower than -1 as differentially expressed.
+However, since we are working with simulated data for demonstration purposes, we will use a padj threshold of 0.05 and consider genes with a log2 fold change greater than 1 or lower than -1 as differentially expressed.

 ```r
 #### Extract significant DE genes from the results ####